nchucvml/CCA-MFNet/README.md

 Please cite the following paper when you apply the code.

-Chu-Min Nien, Er-Hsiang Yang, Wei-Lun Chang, Hsiu-Chi Cheng, and Chun-Rong Huang, "Criss-Cross Attention based Multi-Level Fusion Network for Gastric Intestinal Metaplasia Segmentation," accepted by International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) Workshop, 2022.
+C.-M. Nien, E.-H. Yang, W.-L. Chang, H.-C. Cheng, and C.-R. Huang, "Criss-cross attention based multi-level fusion network for gastric intestinal metaplasia segmentation," in Proc.
+Int.
+Conf.
+Med.
+Image Comput.
+Comput.
+Assist.
+Intervent.
+Workshop Imag.
+Syst.
+GI Endoscopy, 2022, pp. 13–23.

 ## Acknowledgments
 This work was supported in part by the National Science and Technology Council, Taiwan under Grant MOST 110-2634-F-006-022, 111-2327-B-006-007, and 111-2628-E-005-007-MY3.
 We would like to thank National Center for High-performance Computing (NCHC) for providing computational and storage resources.